-9. (q, t)-Stirling numbers and orthogonality
+9 (q,t)-Stirling numbers and orthogonality

-In [31] Viennot has some beautiful results in which he gave combinatorial bijections for orthogonal polynomials and their moment generating functions.
-One well-known relation between the ordinary signed Stirling numbers of the first kind and Stirling numbers of the second kind is their orthogonality.
-A bijective proof of the orthogonality of their q-analogues via 0-1 tableaux was given by de Médicis and Leroux [4, Proposition 3.1].
+In [30] Viennot has some beautiful results in which he gave combinatorial bijections for orthogonal polynomials and their moment generating functions.
+One well-known relation between the ordinary

 There are a number of two-variable Stirling numbers of the second kind using bistatistics on RG-words and rook placements.
-See [32] and the references therein.
-Letting t=1+q we define (q,t)-analogues of the Stirling numbers of the first and second kinds.
-We show orthogonality holds combinatorially for the (q,t)-version of the Stirling numbers via a sign-reversing involution on ordered pairs of rook placements and RG-words.
+See [31] and the references therein.
+Letting t = 1 + q we define (q, t)-analogues of the Stirling numbers of the first and second kind.
+We show orthogonality holds combinatorially for the (q, t)-version of the Stirling numbers via a sign-reversing involution on ordered pairs of rook placements and RG-words.